jared-richard-clarke/frost-library/README.md

 ## Side Note About Applicatives: `apply` or `<*>`

-Sequences of applicatives are used to lift multi-parameter functions into a monadic context.
+Sequences of `apply` are used to lift multi-parameter functions into an applicative context piecemeal.
-However, this process works best with curried functions because each argument is applied in its own monadic context.
-In a language like Scheme, where currying is possible but not automatic, it's simpler to chain a series of `bind`s together and then call the semantic function at the end of the combinator rather than lift a function into a monadic context piecemeal.
+This technique requires functions to be curried and is most conveniently realized in languages that curry their functions automatically.
+It is simpler in Scheme to first unwrap each value from their respective contexts and then apply the semantic function.

 ```scheme
 ;; Applicative defined in a monadic context.